Chart Color Schemes

 Shoal Bay is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 As of Feb 2026, the population of the suburb of Shoal Bay (NSW) is estimated at around 1,812 people.
-This reflects a decrease since the 2021 Census, which reported a population of 1,815 people.
-The current estimate is based on AreaSearch's validation of new addresses and analysis of ABS data from Jun 2024.
-Overseas migration contributed approximately 98.0% of overall population gains in recent periods.
-Population density is around 450 persons per square kilometer.
+This figure reflects a decrease of 3 individuals since the 2021 Census, which reported a total population of 1,815 residents.
+The current population estimate is based on AreaSearch's validation of new addresses and analysis of resident population data from June 2024's ERP release by the ABS, along with an additional 9 validated new addresses since the Census date.
+This results in a population density ratio of approximately 450 persons per square kilometer, indicating ample space per person and potential for further development.
+The primary driver behind Shoal Bay's population growth has been overseas migration, contributing around 98.0% of overall population gains during recent periods.

-For projections, AreaSearch uses ABS/Geoscience Australia aggregations for SA2 areas released in 2024 with a base year of 2022.
-For uncovered areas, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, the suburb is projected to grow by 338 persons, reflecting a gain of 20.6% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Looking ahead, demographic trends suggest an above median population growth for non-metropolitan areas nationally.
+Based on aggregated SA2-level projections, Shoal Bay is expected to increase its population by 329 persons by 2041, reflecting a total gain of 16.3% over the 17-year period.

 Frequently Asked Questions - Population